Los Bukis

-Los Bukis (English: the Bukis; buki meaning "kid" in the Purépecha language) are a Mexican grupero band.
-Formed in Ario de Rosales, Michoacán in 1973, the band's current lineup consists of singer and songwriter Marco Antonio Solís, Joel Solís (guitars), Roberto Guadarrama, Eusebio "El Chivo Cortez, Jose "Pepe" Guadarrama,(saxophone and keyboards) Pedro Sanchez (Drums) and Jose Javier Solis.
+Los Bukis (English: the Bukis; buki meaning "kid" in the Purépecha language) were a Mexican grupero band.
+Formed in Ario de Rosales, Michoacán in 1973, the band's best-known lineup consisted of Marco Antonio Solís, Joel Solís, Roberto Guadarrama, Eusebio "El Chivo" Cortés, Jose "Pepe" Guadarrama, Pedro Sánchez and José Javier Solís.

 History

 1973–1979: Formation and early releases

 Before forming Los Bukis, musician Marco Antonio Solís was part of a duo along with his cousin Joel Solís, titled Los Hermanitos Solís (the Solís Brothers).
-In 1973, the two formed Los Bukis as a four-member band along with drummer Jorge Dávila and bassist Carlos Enrique "Kike" González.
-Two years later, the band released their debut studio album, Falso Amor (1975), originally titled Casas de Cartón.
+In 1971, Marco Antonio Solís and Joel Solís would debut their first ever public appearance on television as Los Hermanitos Solís, on the popular TV show Siempre en Domingo.
+In 1973, the two signed in with Discos Melody where they would proposed them the name “Los Bukis” as a duet.
+They would release their debut studio album “Jugando Con Las Estrellas” which all of the songs are composed by Marco Antonio Solís.
+Sadly, their first album wasn’t able to gain recognition and success due to the lack of radio broadcasting even though copies were already made.
+Later, in 1974, the two would start to form Los Bukis as a four-member band along with drummer Jorge Dávila and bassist Carlos Enrique "Kike" González which during this time they would already record their next album. a year later, the band released their second studio album, Falso Amor (1975), originally titled Casas de Cartón.

-The band released their second studio album, Te Tuve y Te Perdi, in 1977.
+The band released their third studio album, Te Tuve y Te Perdi, in 1977.
 In 1978, González was replaced by Eusebio "El Chivo" Córtez as the band's new bassist.
-Their third studio album, Me Siento Solo, was released in 1978, followed by Los Triunfadores in 1979.
+Their fourth studio album, Me Siento Solo, was released in 1978, followed by Los Triunfadores in 1979.